ssu-dmlab/HyperGCN-pytorch/README.md

  rate | learning rate | 0.01
  decay | weight decay | 0.0005
  model | model for hypergraph | HyperGCN

+ ## Experimental setting

+ ### Datasets
+ We use the following datasets for the experiments.
+ * coauthorship : dblp, cora
+ * cocitation : citeseer, cora, pubmed

+ ### Default Hyperparameters
+ The followings are default hyperparameters, as described in **[the original repository](https://github.com/malllabiisc/HyperGCN)**.
+ * hidden layer size : 32
+ * dropout rate : 0.5
+ * learning rate : 0.01
+ * weight decay : 0.0005
+ * training epochs : 200
+ * lamda for explicit Laplacian regularisation : 0.001

 ## Difference between this and the original repository